Skip to main content

 receipt.authCode // Authorization code from processor

-receipt.cardBrand // Card type (Visa, Mastercard, etc.)
+receipt.cardBrand // Card scheme (Visa, Mastercard, etc.)

 receipt.last4 // Last 4 digits of card